 UGA Career Center’s Commitment to Diversity, Equity, and Inclusion

-After this summer’s tragic events, it was clear that much work needed to be done to close the gap on racial inequalities and create more diverse and inclusive practices.
+After last summer’s tragic events, it was clear that much work needed to be done to close the gap on racial inequalities and create more diverse and inclusive practices.
 In response, the UGA Career Center created a statement to reflect our commitment to DEI work through career programming, services, and resources.
 Six months later, we are looking back at our efforts in order to track our progress.
 In the spirit of transparency and accountability, we would like to communicate the highlights of this important work.
 While we are proud of our efforts, there is certainly more to be done.

 Our Commitment to Diversity, Equity, and Inclusion